ZyntaaX/ZyntaaX/README.md

 <p>
-  My name is Rasmus Svanberg, and I am currently working at ROL Ergo AB located in Jönköping, Sweden.
+  My name is Rasmus Svanberg, and I am currently working as a software developer at ROL Ergo AB located in Jönköping, Sweden.

   I studied Computer Science (Software Engineering and Mobile Platforms) at the School of Engineering
   <br>at Jönköping University, where I graduated in June of 2021